sofiiaavetisian/starlight/README.md

 - 400 Bad Request: Make sure you are visiting `http://localhost:8000` (not `0.0.0.0`).
 - Static files missing when `DEBUG=0`: They are collected during the Docker build.
 Rebuild the image (`docker build ...`) if you made changes to static assets.
 - Rebuilding after code changes: Run `docker build -t starlight-app .` again, then restart the container.

-## Static Files Issue (Report Note)

-When I first tested the Docker container with `DEBUG=0`, none of the CSS or JavaScript showed up and Django kept returning 400 errors.
-It turned out that Django refuses requests that use the host `0.0.0.0` when debug mode is off, and it also stops serving static files automatically.
-The fix was to tell whoever runs the app to use `http://localhost:8000` instead of `0.0.0.0`, and to add WhiteNoise so the collected static files are served even with debug disabled.
-After rebuilding the image with `collectstatic`, everything loaded normally.

 ## Project Commands (without Docker)